LAS102 College Success (2 credits)

 CIV111 Western Civilization (3 credits)

 Surveys the major achievements of Western civilization from its beginnings to the end of the Renaissance, with emphasis on developments in the visual and creative arts.
 An organizing theme of the course is the relationship between religious values and humanistic achievement.
 Multimedia and primary source readings feature prominently, both of which students will be expected to respond to in writing.
-Prerequisite: ENG101 or by instructor consent.
+Prerequisite: ENG101 or instructor consent.

 CIV112 Chinese Civilization (3 credits)